Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Tradition Peak Summit Views Plus Exit

-How gullible of me to think it’d be a quick jaunt up from Little Beaver Creek.
-I’d even fantasized about tackling these peaks one at a time from the bottom of the valley.
-But gaining 5000′ from the valley floor seemed ridiculous.
+It further confirmed my decision to come from Depot Creek instead of Ross Lake.
+How gullible to think it’d be a quick jaunt up from Little Beaver Creek.
+I’d fantasized about tackling these peaks one at a time from the bottom of the valley.
+But the 5000-foot gain from the valley floor seemed ridiculous now.
+Despite the long talus traverses, the altitude change was much gradual.
+Seeing the Picket Range from here was a surreal highlight.

 South panorama from Tradition Peak